 Q: I don't want my existing groups to get connected to Office 365.
 Can I turn this off?

 A: No, but you can restrict who is able to create Office 365 groups, which will also apply to the backfill for existing groups.
+For instructions, see Manage who can create Office 365 Groups.
 Only groups owned by users with group creation privileges will be connected to Office 365.
 If you apply new a creation policy, this will not retroactively change groups that are connected to Office 365.
 This will only impact new groups moving forward.

 Q: If I become eligible for connected groups, what happens?